 What are the causes of trauma?

 Severe injuries occur from a variety of different mechanisms.
-In the UK, the most common incidents are falls from height and collisions with motor vehicles either as drivers, passengers, pedestrians or cyclists.
+In the UK, the most common incidents are collisions with motor vehicles either as drivers, passengers, pedestrians or cyclists, and falls from height.
 Trauma also occurs from injuries with weapons such as knives or guns.
-Unpredictable events like train crashes and natural disasters can injure many people at the same time.
+Unpredictable events like train crashes, natural disasters and terror attacks can injure many people at the same time.

 How big is the problem?

 Traumatic injury kills more people below the age of 45, than any other disease process.
-In the UK, it accounts for 18,000 deaths per year.
-We admit around 2200 patients every year at the Royal London Hospital.
+In the UK, it accounts for over 17,00 deaths per year.
+The Royal London Hospital Major Trauma Centre admits around 2200 patients every year.